Last Updated on June 19, 2023 by Lori

 I do try to remember that mistakes are a part of the learning process and I can always improve.

-The affirmation that I am using to help build my belief in my own kind nature is simple: I AM KIND.
+The kindness affirmation that I am using to help build my belief in my own kind nature is super simple: I AM KIND.

 Yep, it’s just 3 little words that are easy to remember and easy to understand.

 An affirmation such as this is a way to internalize our thoughts and feelings and help change our beliefs and behaviors.
 It helps us improve in the ways that we seek to grow.

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure page for details..

 Let’s start with a basic definition of an affirmation.